Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/02-vm_setup.typ

 Which has been updated and now works without any changed to the DNS configuration.

 #infobox()[
-  Note that the following section showcases many commands that can be run through the terminal instead of interacting with the GUI.
+  Note that the following section showcases many commands that can be run through the terminal instead of interacting with the VirtualBox GUI.
 Those command are exactly what is being run under the hood in the automated script.
 ]

 === Cloning VMs